scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

     | ``delta``     | Peak picking threshold      | 0.0--0.10 **(0.07)** |
     +---------------+-----------------------------+----------------------+

-The optimal default parameter settings are subject to change in the future as larger reference collections become available.
+We note that the "optimal" default parameter settings are merely estimates, and depend upon the datasets over which they are selected.
+The parameter settings are therefore subject to change in the future as larger reference collections become available.
-Consequently, the parameter optimization routines have been factored out into a separate repository. [#]_
+The parameter optimization routines have been factored out into a separate repository. [#]_

 .. [#] https://github.com/bmcfee/librosa_parameters